dyninc/cookbook-encryptfs/README.md

 * Debian 6.0
 * Ubuntu 12.04

-This cookbook will only work on Debian or Ubuntu systems if the cryptsetup package is available.
-The cryptsetup package will be installed if it's not already present.
+This cookbook will only work on Debian or Ubuntu systems if the `cryptsetup` package is available.
+The `cryptsetup` package will be installed if it's not already present.

 Attributes
 ==========
 * `node['encryptfs'['uninstall_cryptsetup_iflast']` - Sets the cookbook to
-  remove the cryptsetup packages after the last filesystem is removed from /etc/crypttab.
+  remove the `cryptsetup` packages after the last filesystem is removed from `/etc/crypttab`.
 Default is `false`, to leave the packages installed.
+Only the `cryptsetup` and `cryptsetup-bin` packages will be uninstalled if this is `true`.

 Recipes
 =======